-- Graduate Record Examination (GRE) scores; - Students who do not have English as a first language, or as a primary language in previous academic studies, are required, prior to application, to take either the Test of English as a Foreign Language (TOEFL) examination and achieve a minimum score of 550 (written version), 213 (computer version) or 80 (internet version), or the International English Language Testing System (IELTS) and achieve a minimum score of 6.5; - three letters of recommendation; - all official transcripts from tertiary institutions applicants attended (for international students, certified, translated and evaluated international transcripts); - 20-25 page sample scholarly paper; - and approximately 1,000 word personal statement outlining the student's reasons for applying to this program.
+- Students who do not have English as a first language, or as a primary language in previous academic studies, are required, prior to application, to take either the Test of English as a Foreign Language (TOEFL) examination and achieve a minimum score of 550 (written version), 213 (computer version) or 80 (internet version), the International English Language Testing System (IELTS) and achieve a minimum score of 6.5, or the Duolingo English Test (DET) and achieve a minimum score of 110 (or demonstration of completion of a previous degree in the English language); - three academic letters of recommendation; - all official transcripts from institutions of higher education applicants attended (for international students, certified, translated and evaluated by a credential evaluation service such as SpanTran, WES, or by a member organization of NACES (www.naces.org).
+SpanTran has created a custom application for HIU to make sure you obtain the right kind of evaluation at a discounted rate; - a sample scholarly paper, thesis, or other publication; - a research proposal of approximately 2,000 words that includes the topic and scope of a proposed research project, demonstrating the applicant's preparedness to make an original contribution in their proposed field.
+The proposal should also specify the proposed faculty member with whom the applicant wishes to undertake advanced level research. - the applicant must submit their proposal to a proposed faculty member who must agree to supervise the student before the full application is completed.